khanhlee/khanhlee.github.io/_pages/about.md

 * February 02, 2024.
 Our paper [Multi-Class Deep Learning Model for Detecting Pediatric Distal Forearm Fractures Based on the AO/OTA Classification](https://doi.org/10.1007/s10278-024-00968-4) has been published in <i>Journal of Imaging Informatics in Medicine</i>.
 * January 05, 2024.
 Congratulations to Dr. Dang Huy Hoang on passing his dissertation defense at TMU and becoming a PhD holder.
 * December 20, 2023.
 Our paper [Predicting emerging drug interactions using GNNs](https://www.nature.com/articles/s43588-023-00555-7) has been published in <i>Nature Computational Science</i>.
-* November 03, 2023.
-Our paper [VF-Pred: Predicting virulence factor using sequence alignment percentage and ensemble learning models](https://doi.org/10.1016/j.compbiomed.2023.107662) has been published in <i>Computers in Biology and Medicine</i>.

 # Academic Services
 * <b>Editorial Services</b>